Trade guide

 Can I become mobile HGV technician?▼

 Yes, mobile HGV servicing is growing.
-Many fleet operators prefer on-site maintenance to minimize vehicle downtime.
+Many fleet operators prefer on-site maintenance to minimise vehicle downtime.
 Mobile technicians typically earn more due to the convenience they provide and the specialist equipment required.

 What manufacturers offer the best training?▼

-Major truck manufacturers like Mercedes-Benz, Volvo, Scania, and DAF all offer comprehensive training programs.
+Major truck manufacturers like Mercedes-Benz, Volvo, Scania, and DAF all offer comprehensive training programmes.
 These manufacturer qualifications are highly valued and often lead to higher salaries and better employment prospects.

 Ready to Start?